 Ready to build a happy relationship with food?

-If you’re going to reach out, I’m looking forward to hearing from you.
+If you’re going to reach out, we’re looking forward to hearing from you.

 If it’s not the right time, please know there will never be a “right time.”
-But I will be here when you’re ready.
+But we will be here when you’re ready.